open-compensation-token-license/license-token-website/wikisrc/arbitrum-and-zk-rollups.md

 ### Key Features of zk-Rollups

 - **Zero-Knowledge Proofs**: Ensure transaction validity and confidentiality.
+Learn more about [zero-knowledge proofs on blockchain](https://www.license-token.com/wiki/zero-knowledge-proofs-on-blockchain).
 - **Immediate Finality and Security**: No delays for transaction confirmation.
 - **High Throughput and Privacy**: Secure and private transaction processing.